athornton/JupyterCon-2018-talk/talk.rst

 * Relatively tiny subset of the data: a few terabytes, probably less.
 * The *real* analysis will be submitted to a batch system to work on petabyte-scale data.
-* We don't know what subset we want in advance.
+* We don't (and can't) know what subset we want in advance.

 ----